WATCH: Brazos County health officials, local elected officials give COVID-19 update

-The Brazos County Alternate Health Authority Dr. Seth Sullivan and local elected officials give an update on Brazos County's 182 COVID-19 cases.
-No new cases were reported on Monday.
+The Brazos County Alternate Health Authority Dr. Seth Sullivan and local elected officials give an update on Brazos County's 197 COVID-19 cases.

 You can watch live on Facebook with the link below.